QuantEcon/lecture-source-py/source/rst/wald_friedman.rst

         return correct, π, t

     def stopping_dist(wf, h_star, ndraws=250, true_dist="f0"):

         """
-        Simulates repeatedly to get distributions of time needed to make a decision and how often they are correct.
+        Simulates repeatedly to get distributions of time needed to make a decision and how often they are correct
         """

         tdist = np.empty(ndraws, int)